van-hai-ho/getandcleandataproject/README.md

     1. Load measurement features from data file ("UCI_HAR_Dataset/features.txt").
     2. Select measurements on mean and standard deviation for each measurement.
     3. Extracts only the measurements on the mean and standard deviation for each measurement from mergedData and stored them in extractedData.

   4.3.
 Uses descriptive activity names to name the activities in the data set:

-    1. Loads activity labels from data file ("UCI_HAR_Dataset/activity_labels.txt").
+    1. Loads activity labels from data file ("UCI_HAR_Dataset/activity_labels.txt") and assigns column names as "ActivityLabel" and "Activity".
-    2. Loads activity labels for training set from ("UCI_HAR_Dataset/train/y_train.txt").
+    2. Loads activity labels for training set from ("UCI_HAR_Dataset/train/y_train.txt") and assigns column name as "ActivityLabel".
-    3. Loads activity labels for test set from ("UCI_HAR_Dataset/test/y_test.txt").
+    3. Loads activity labels for test set from ("UCI_HAR_Dataset/test/y_test.txt") and assigns column names as "ActivityLabel".
     4. Merges training activity labels and test activity labels into mergedLabels.
-    5. Merges activity labels with descriptive activity names.
+    5. Merges activity labels with descriptive activity names by joining mergedLabels and activityLabels on "ActivityLabel".
     6. Adds descriptive activity names to name the activities in the data set.

   4.4.
 Appropriately labels the data set with descriptive variable names.

   4.5.
 Creates a second, independent tidy data set with the average of each variable for each activity and each subject:

-    1. Loads subjects for training set from ("UCI_HAR_Dataset/train/subject_train.txt").
+    1. Loads subjects for training set from ("UCI_HAR_Dataset/train/subject_train.txt") and assign column name as "Subject".
-    2. Loads subjects for test set from ("UCI_HAR_Dataset/test/subject_test.txt").
+    2. Loads subjects for test set from ("UCI_HAR_Dataset/test/subject_test.txt") and assign column name as "Subject".
+    3. Combines training activity labels with subjects.
+    4. Combines test activity labels with subjects.
-    3. Merges subjects for training and test sets.
+    5. Merges activity labels and subjects for training and test sets.
-    4. Adds subjects to the extracted data set.
+    4. Add activity labels and subjects to the extracted data
     5. Creates a tidy data set with the average of each variable for each activity and each subject.
     6. Write the tidy data set to file "tidyData.txt".